 For example, perhaps a gender-nonconforming person does not want their body washed by strangers.
 They might only want a partner or spouse to see them post-death.
-Another person might want to ensure their recognized name and true gender is listed on their death certificate.
+Another person might want to ensure their recognized name and true gender are listed on their death certificate.
 What about grave markers?
 How do we make sure their correct name is listed?
 And do LGBTQ+ veterans still enjoy the right to be buried in a national cemetery?

 These are all important questions that an advocating death doula can help answer.
-Click here for more information about trans rights post death.
+Click here for more information about trans rights post-death.

 It certainly would be helpful and comforting to the queer community if more queer doulas existed.
 In the meantime, training is available for straight death doulas.
-There are many organizations that specialize in educating doulas in LGBTQ+ sensitivity.
+There are many organizations that specialize in educating death doulas in LGBTQ+ sensitivity.
 Then those doulas can list their certifications and identify as queer-informed on their websites.

 - Focus on the client.